jeffThompson/CollisionDetection/BookMarkdownFiles/poly-line.md

     float x4 = vertices[next].x;
     float y4 = vertices[next].y;

-And we can pass that to a Line/Line collision.
+And we can pass that to a [Line/Line](line-line.php) collision.
 If any of the lines hit, we can immediately send back `true`.
-This saves processing, since there's not need to compute the remaining sides.
+This saves processing, since we can skip computing the remaining sides.
 If we get to the end and haven't had a hit, we return `false`.

 	boolean hit = lineLine(x1, y1, x2, y2, x3, y3, x4, y4);
     if (hit) {